henkelmax/modrepo/docs/minecraft/voicechat/overview.md

 # Simple Voice Chat

-This site contains all resources you need to use and set up Simple Voice Chat.
+This site contains all resources needed to use and set up Simple Voice Chat.

 If you have general questions about the mod, take a look at the [FAQ](faq).
 For installation, setup or configuration visit the [wiki](wiki/installation).